Eugene Wen-chin Wu

-Eugene Wen-chin Wu (吳文津; Eugene Wu; July 12, 1922, Sichuan, China – August 1, 2022, Menlo Park, California) was a Chinese-born American scholar, bibliographer, and librarian.
-He was best known as head of the Harvard-Yenching Library from 1965 to 1997.
-Wu was an English major at National Central University in wartime China, served as an interpreter between Chinese and American soldiers, and was sent to the United States to help train pilots for the Chinese Air Force.
+Eugene Wen-chin Wu (吳文津; Eugene Wu; July 12, 1922, Sichuan, China – August 1, 2022, Menlo Park, California) was a China-born American scholar, bibliographer, and librarian.
+Wu was a key figure in organizing American Chinese and East Asian libraries, best known as head of the Harvard-Yenching Library from 1965 to 1997.
 After earning a degree in Library Science from University of Washington, Seattle he developed the Chinese collection at the Hoover Institution at Stanford University.
 He worked toward a PhD there, but instead became head of the Harvard-Yenching Library, where he stayed until retirement in 1997.
-Wu was a key figure in organizing American Chinese and East Asian libraries.

 Early life

 Wu's father was an official in the Sichuan provincial police and became county magistrate of Xinjin county, near Chengdu, where Wu was born, his family's fifth child.
-He studied English at Central University in Chongqing, while the city was subjected to constant bombing during Second Sino-Japanese War.
+He studied English at the Central University in Chongqing, while the city was subjected to constant bombing during Second Sino-Japanese War.
 He volunteered to join the army, and became a translator in the Foreign Affairs Bureau.
 In 1945 the United States Army asked China to send 100 translators to help train American pilots.
 Wu became the team leader of these 50 translators.

 Career

+Wu was an English major at the National Central University in Chongqing in wartime China, served as an interpreter between Chinese and American soldiers, and was sent to the United States to help train pilots for the Chinese Air Force.
 After the end of the war in 1945, he enrolled in the History department of University of Washington.
 When the university decided to catalogue the one or two thousand Chinese language volumes in their library, Wu became a student assistant.
-This task started him on his library career.
-He then went to the Hoover Institution at Stanford, where in 1956, he became deputy director of the Chinese Library.
+He then went to the Hoover Institution at Stanford.
 He and Mary Clabaugh Wright worked for several years to assemble documents and publications on the history of the Chinese Communist Party, which became known as the Chen Cheng Collection.

-In 1965 he succeeded Alfred Kaiming Ch'iu at the Harvard-Yenching Library, becoming its second director.
+He worked toward a PhD there, but in 1965 he succeeded Alfred Kaiming Ch'iu at the Harvard-Yenching Library, becoming its second director.
+He stayed there until his retirement in 1997.